-Pearson International Airport (YYZ) is the busiest airport in Canada, and its terminals are massive (particularly Terminal 1).
+Toronto Pearson International Airport is the busiest airport in Canada, and its terminals are massive (particularly Terminal 1).
 Almost all flights into Toronto arrive here.
 Expect a long walk to the Immigration and Customs area, which you will have to clear in Toronto, even if you’re flying on to another Canadian destination.
-(There are maps of both terminals online at www.gtaa.com.)
-There are tourism information booths at both terminals.
+(Maps of both terminals can be found online.
+Both terminals have tourism information booths.

 Upstart Porter Airlines (tel.
-888/619-8622 or 416/619-8622; www.flyporter.com) has gained a great reputation for service and flies to Toronto City Centre Airport from four U.S. locations -- Newark, Chicago, Boston, and Myrtle Beach -- as well as a rapidly increasing number of Canadian cities, including Halifax, Montréal, Québec City, St. John's, and Ottawa.
+416/619-8622) has gained a great reputation for service and flies to Billy Bishop Toronto City Centre Airport from seven U.S. locations, including New York, Chicago, Boston, and Myrtle Beach, as well as a rapidly increasing number of Canadian cities.
 Porter, along with a handful of commuter flight services, is the only airline that flies to the Toronto City Centre Airport, which is located on the western side of the Toronto Islands.

-Getting into Town from the Airport -- To get from the airport to downtown, take Hwy.
+Getting into Town from the Airport—To get from the airport to downtown, take Hwy.
 427 south to the Gardiner Expressway East.
-A taxi costs about C$50 if you’re going downtown (it’s higher if you’re heading to north or east Toronto).
+A taxi costs about $60 if you’re going downtown (it’s higher if you’re heading to north or east Toronto).

-The cheapest way to go is by bus and subway, which takes about an hour.
-During the day, you have three options: the no. 192 “Airport Rocket” bus to Kipling station, the no. 58A bus to Lawrence West station, or the no. 307 bus to Eglinton West station.
+The cheapest way to get into town is by bus and subway, which takes about an hour.
+During the day, take the 192 “Airport Rocket” bus to Kipling station.
 In the middle of the night, you can take the no. 300A bus to Yonge and Bloor streets.
-The fare of C$2.75 includes free transfer to the subway (which is available till 1:30am).
-All buses make stops at both airport terminals 1 and 3.
-It doesn't matter which bus you use; they all take roughly the same amount of time.
-(The Airport Rocket reaches the subway fastest, but the subway ride to downtown is twice as long as from the other stations.)
-For more information, call the Toronto Transit Commission, or TTC (tel.
-416/393-4636; www3.ttc.ca).
+The fare of $3.25 includes free transfer to the subway (which is available until 1:30am).

-Crossing the border between Canada and the U.S. by car gives you a lot of options -- the U.S. highway system leads directly into Canada at 13 points.
+Crossing the border between Canada and the U.S. by car gives you a lot of options.
 If you’re driving from Michigan, you’ll enter at Detroit-Windsor (I-75 and the Ambassador Bridge) or Port Huron–Sarnia (I-94 and the Bluewater Bridge).
 If you’re coming from New York, you have more options.
 On I-190, you can enter at Buffalo–Fort Erie; Niagara Falls, New York–Niagara Falls, Ontario; or Niagara Falls, New York–Lewiston.
 On I-81, you’ll cross the Canadian border at Hill Island; on Rte.
 37, you’ll enter at either Ogdensburg-Johnstown or Rooseveltown-Cornwall.

 Be sure you have your driver’s license and car registration if you plan to drive your own vehicle into Canada.
 It isn’t a bad idea to carry proof of automobile liability insurance, too.

 Greyhound (tel.
-800/231-2222; www.greyhound.com) is the best-known bus company that crosses the U.S. border.
+877/463-6446) is the best-known bus company that crosses the U.S. border.
 You can travel from almost anywhere in the United States and Canada.
-You’ll arrive at the Metro Coach Terminal downtown at 610 Bay St., near the corner of Dundas Street.
-Another option is Coach Canada (www.coachcanada.com), which travels from many places in the United States, as well as from Québec, to Ontario.
+You’ll arrive at the Toronto Coach Terminal downtown at 610 Bay St., near the corner of Dundas Street.
+Other options include Coach Canada, which travels from many places in the United States, as well as from Quebec, to Ontario, and Megabus.

 The bus may be faster and cheaper than the train, and its routes may be more flexible if you want to stop along the way.
 Bear in mind that it’s more cramped, toilet facilities are meager, and meals are taken at fast-food rest stops.